lnpminh/Immersive-Zone/README.md

 For further research of why we created this app, please go to: https://docs.google.com/presentation/d/1CZ8bgVWiNIM6L2W3jG6LWwfqnjb3hSlK/edit?usp=sharing&ouid=117675985049302586729&rtpof=true&sd=true for further interview data and other information.

-## Introduction

 Welcome to the Immersive Zone for iOS!
 This app utilizes the Vuforia Engine to scan area targets and generate 3D models using Unity.

+## Getting Started

-The app is designed to run on iOS devices and has been tested on the following versions of iOS:
+Immersive Zone is designed to run on iOS devices and has been tested on the following versions of iOS: <br>
 iOS 14.0 <br>
 iOS 13.7 <br>
 iOS 13.6 <br>

-## Getting Started

 To get started with the Immersive Zone, you'll need an iOS device running one of the supported versions of iOS, as well as an designated area target to scan.

-Download and install the latest version of <br>
+Download and install the latest version of: <br>
 - Vuforia Engine SDK: https://developer.vuforia.com/downloads/SDK <br>
 - Area Target Scan by Vufuria on App Store: https://developer.vuforia.com/downloads/tool/areatargetscan
 - Unity V3.41: https://public-cdn.cloud.unity3d.com/hub/prod/UnityHubSetup.dmg?_ga=2.8552242.685981396.1671474123-683382588.1670537005&_gac=1.257148537.1670537413.CjwKCAiAs8acBhA1EiwAgRFdwzvzyI8PZSCW5HUs26FCPkmMS6YQiTg7s8YPAP__Mubr37puxH1O6BoCy5EQAvD_BwE <br>